maths/moodle-qtype_stack/doc/en/Installation/index.md

 ## 2. Install gnuplot and Maxima

 Ensure gcc, gnuplot and [Maxima](http://maxima.sourceforge.net) are installed on your server.
-Currently Maxima 5.38.1 to 5.42.2 are supported.
+Currently Maxima 5.38.1 to 5.44.0 are supported.
 Please contact the developers to request support for other versions.
+(Newer versions will be supported, and prompts to test them are welcome.)

-We currently recommend that you use Maxima 5.38.1.
+We currently recommend that you use Maxima 5.41.1.

 Please note